loup-brun/site-colloque-anthologie-2022/content/_index.en.md

     - speaker : "Lucia FLORIDI (Alma Mater Studiorum - Università di Bologna)" subject : "Editing Greek epigrams.
 Methods and problems."
       abstract:  |
         Our knowledge of Greek epigrammatic poetry is mainly based on two fundamental works: the *Palatine Anthology* (PA) and the *Anthology of Planudes* (APl).
 Minor works are added to these, called *Syllogae Minores*.
-Some epigrams are also known through indirect tradition (authors like Athenaeus), or transmitted from papyri or inscriptions.
-The editors of the Anthology are thus confronted with a complex and changing textual translation, ranging from a textus unicus to much more varied situations.
+Some epigrams are also known through indirect tradition (with authors like Athenaeus), or transmitted from papyri or inscriptions.
+The editors of the *Anthology* are thus confronted with a complex and changing textual translation, going from a *textus unicus* to much more varied situations.
 I will illustrate, in the course of my presentation, the main problems - of critical, textual and exegetical nature - that I have encountered in my capacity as editor of several epigrammatic authors (Strato, Lucillius, Hedylus in particular). biography : |
         Lucia Floridi is an Associate Professor in Classical and Late Antique Philology at the Department of Classical Philology and Italianistics of the Alma Mater Studiorum - University of Bologna.
 Her main research interests concern Greek and Latin epigrams, with a focus on the erotic and scoptic genres, Hellenistic poetry, prose poetry of the imperial age, and the relationship between literature and the visual arts.
 Among her major publications, *Stratone di Sardi.
 Epigrammi* (Edizioni Dell’Orso, 2007), *Lucillio.
 Epigrammi* (De Gruyter, 2014), *Edilo.
 Epigrammi* (De Gruyter, 2020), as well as numerous contributions on authors such as Pallas, Ausonius, Longo Sophista, and Lucian. venue : "C-6070-9"